Baked Turkey Meatballs

 - Salt, Pepper, Dried Oregano, Red Pepper Flakes: More seasoning for the meatballs!

-How To Make Meatballs
+How To Make Turkey Meatballs

 Get a nice big bowl out, roll up your sleeves, and let’s get started!

+Mix.
 Add all the ingredients to the bowl, and use your hands to squish it all together, just until the ingredients are combined.
 Over-mixing will toughen the meatballs.
 You don’t want a meatball that will bounce if you drop it (just kidding).

-Now comes the fun part: shaping the meatballs.
+Shape the meatballs.
 I like to use a cookie dough scoop but a tablespoon will do just fine, too.
 Aim for about an inch and a half diameter.
+As you make the meatballs, place them on a parchment or foil covered rimmed baking sheet.
+You should end up with 18 to 20 meatballs, depending on how large you make them.

 Is the mixture sticking to your fingers too much, making it hard to roll?
-Dipping your fingertips in a bowl of water will help prevent that from happening.
+Occasionally dipping your fingertips in a bowl of water will help prevent that from happening.Bake.
+Brush or spray the meatballs lightly with olive oil and put them in a preheated oven.
+Bake for 25 to 28 minutes, or until they’re lightly browned.
+Enjoy!

-- If you want to make this recipe even easier and faster, substitute onion powder and garlic powder for the fresh minced onions and garlic.
+- Short cuts: If you want to make this recipe even easier and faster, substitute onion powder and garlic powder for the fresh minced onions and garlic.
 You can also substitute dried herbs for the fresh.
 So easy!
 I’ve included the directions for the substitutions on the recipe for you.

 The baked meatballs should be firm and lightly browned.
 Internal temperature should be at least 165°F.